Student Census

 - Better understand student populations and school communities.

-- Address barriers and to improve experiences and outcomes for students.
+- Open pathways and improve experiences and outcomes for students.

 Why Complete the Census?